shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 ### Did you know?
 - you can drop geojson into github, and [github will turn it into a map](https://github.com/shawngraham/twarc/blob/master/ottawa-museum-tweets.geojson)
 - twarc can be used to extract the coordinates from tweets, and turn them into geojson data.
+- Open Refine can also work with APIs - [give this tutorial using Outwith hub, Google Refine and the UK postcode API a whirl](http://sophiemurraymorris.com/2014/03/01/data-tutorial-open-refine-outwit-hub/)